dgiletto/Subscription_Tracker/README.md

-# Trakr - Subscription Management App
+# Trackr - Subscription Management App

 A modern, full-stack web application for tracking and managing your recurring subscriptions.
 Built with React, Node.js, Express, MongoDB, and Firebase Authentication.